albtrentadue/ClEnSensors/INSTALL.md

 EmonCMS requires the following dependencies to be installed on the Linux OS of the Management Node:
 `apache2, mysql-server, mysql-client, php, libapache2-mod-php, php-mysql, php-curl, php-pear, php-dev, php-mcrypt, php-json, git-core, redis-server, build-essential, ufw, ntp`

+**NOTE**: Emoncms website indicates 5.x as version to be uses.
+However newer versions of Ubuntu/Mint only support PHP-7 in relation to the `pear` package manager, therefore it is recommended to use the version 7.0 that is expected to work the same.

 **NOTE**: at installation time, MySQL Server prompts for the 'root' superuser password.
 This password **must be kept at hand** for future uses.

 The **dio**, **redis** and **swift mailer** php5 libraries are required.
 They can be installed by means of the pecl/pear utilities: